 No council needs to undertake all of the service programs listed through the links below.
 These activities are only suggested areas of involvement for your councils, its members and families.
 No council need undertake all of these programs or should they be limited by these suggestions.
 Evaluate the needs of your community and implement those programs and activities that are needed most.

-KeywordsCivic Organizations, Organizations, Conventions, Fraternal Organizations, Charity, Fraternity, Catechism, Services, Insurance, Family, Center, Agent, Community, Life, Social, Fraternal, Financial, Information, Members, Faith, Order, Columbus, Catholic, Term, Convention Visitors, Patriotism, Neighborhood, United, Discover, Whole Life, Council, Priest, Millennium, Unity, Cis, Advent, Vocation, Pro Life, Jubilee, United Nations, Pope John Paul Ii, Charitable Activities, Fourth Degree, Vatican, Catholic Faith, Knights, Catholic Information Service, 4Th Degree, Un, States, Rosaries, Visitor Information Center
+KeywordsCivic Organizations, Organizations, Conventions, Fraternal Organizations, Charity, Fraternity, Catechism, Services, Insurance, Family, Center, Agent, Community, Life, Social, Fraternal, Information, Financial, Members, Faith, Order, Columbus, Catholic, Term, Convention Visitors, Patriotism, Neighborhood, United, Discover, Whole Life, Council, Priest, Millennium, Unity, Cis, Advent, Visitor Information Centers, Vocation, Pro Life, Jubilee, United Nations, Pope John Paul Ii, Charitable Activities, Fourth Degree, Vatican, Catholic Faith, Knights, Catholic Information Service, 4Th Degree, Un, States, Rosaries

 The company Knights Of Columbus 1768 is listed in the following categories: